Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 09, 2018

-If there are kids involved, a lot of times you're prevented from seeing your kids.
+If there are kids involved, a lot of times, you're prevented from seeing your kids.
 It really throws your world in an uproar.
-So, as far as what you should do, I think first, don't cause any more problems with the person that's claiming that you committed domestic violence against them.
+So, as far as what you should do, I think first, don't cause any more problems with the person who's claiming that you committed domestic violence against them.

 Why?
-Because it's just going to get you deeper into trouble, and I think you need to get a strategy meeting with a criminal defense attorney who knows how to deal with domestic violence cases and is familiar with the jurisdiction where your case is pending.
+It's just going to get you deeper into trouble, and I think you need to get a strategy meeting with a criminal defense attorney who knows how to deal with domestic violence cases and is familiar with the jurisdiction where your case is pending.

-In other words, there's a lot of cases in that particular courthouse where your case is going to go to because then they'll know the ropes over there, so to speak.
+In other words, there are a lot of cases in that particular courthouse where your case is going to go because then they'll know the ropes over there.
 They'll know the players – the prosecutors, the judges – and they'll know how these types of cases are dealt with.

 It's kind of a dicey area dealing with the other person who has accused you of domestic violence because depending on how that person feels about you now – if they're still angry with you, obviously they can still do and say some things – they can get you in further trouble, either through the police or through the prosecutors or even the judge in the case.

-So, if you have to get advice from your attorney on.
-You don't want to just start winging it yourself and hope things work out.
-People think certain things when it comes to domestic violence cases in Los Angeles and how they should proceed, step-by-step.
+So, if you have to get advice from your attorney, you don't want to just start winging it yourself and hope things work out.
+People think certain things when it comes to domestic violence cases in Los Angeles and how they should proceed, step by step.

 But, if you think that and you haven't got any basis for it – you haven't spoken to an attorney.
-You haven't had a domestic violence case filed against you before in Los Angeles, then you're really operating in a dangerous fashion.
+If you haven't had a domestic violence case filed against you before in Los Angeles, then you're really operating dangerously.

 Example of Domestic Violence Accusations